-This estate is more than a farm — it's a sanctuary for healing, a classroom for entrepreneurs, and a destination for families to reconnect with their roots.
+66 acres of reclaimed promise in Lawrenceville, Virginia — revived through determination, vision, and Generation X stewardship.
+A sanctuary for healing, a classroom for entrepreneurs, and a destination to reconnect with your roots.

 Acres of potential · healing · learning · legacy